rwaldron/tc39-notes/es7/2016-07/jul-26.md

 WH: ECMA has a global policy (we all agreed to) that documents up for significant decisions shall be provided 2-3 weeks in advance.
 I'd interpret this as applying to proposals looking to advance in TC39.

 IS: It's 3 weeks.
-This is e.g. to formally move forward or approve a TC39 draft speciafication.
+This is e.g. to formally move forward or approve a TC39 draft specification.
 But for things for information, to start a discussion on new items, not to strive for a formal decision anything until the meeting is allowed.
 But of course it is encouraged to submit and post on Github as soon as possible.

 JN: Approval of minutes?